R2Northstar/NorthstarMods/README.md

 - Only 3 Waves with huge amounts of non-stop spawning enemies, infantry mostly
 - Loadouts can be changed at any time during a wave in the Loadout Crates
 - Droz and Davis helps players in person by guarding the Harvester
-- Players recieve the double amount of money when completing a wave
+- Players recieve the double amount of money bonuses when completing a wave
 - Players can have 3 Turrets instead of 2
 - Players forcibly have gravity star as grenade
 - Players have limited Anti-Titan ammo, restock possible at Loadout Crate